Carol Blood

-Carol Blood (née Vacek, born March 5, 1961) is an American politician from the U.S. state of Nebraska.
+Carol Blood (née Vacek; born March 5, 1961) is an American politician from the U.S. state of Nebraska.
 In 2016, she was elected to represent District 3 in Sarpy County in the Nebraska Legislature with 51.56% of the vote.
 In 2020 she was re-elected with 50.4% of the vote.
 She was the Democratic nominee in the 2022 Nebraska gubernatorial election.
 Blood is a member of the Democratic Party, though elections to the Nebraska Legislature are officially nonpartisan.

 Early life and career

-Blood was born in Bellevue, Nebraska.
+Blood was born in McCook, Nebraska.
 She graduated in 1979 from Adams Central High School in nearby Hastings, Nebraska.
 In 2008, Blood was elected to the Bellevue, Nebraska, City Council as the at-large representative.
 She was re-elected to the city council in 2012.
 She previously served as executive director of the La Vista Chamber of Commerce.
 Blood has been a member of the Bellevue Public Safety Foundation Board since 2005, serving as chair for seven years.
 The organization supports police and fire department activities in Bellevue.